iBug/iBug-source/_posts/2023/2023-04-23-checkin-infrastructure.md

 ![Final state](/image/server/checkin-infra.png)

 The script runs every day at a random time in a configured time span, and I get a notification on Telegram regardless of whether it succeeds or fails.
 If the script fails I also have the required information to look into it.
-The script also uploads the health QR code images to the reporting platform, and I can upload updated images on my phone through a secured connection.
+The script also uploads the health QR code screenshots to the reporting platform, and I can update the images from my phone through a secured connection.

 As the zero-COVID policy [came crumbling down][zcp-end] in December 2022, our school also put an end to the daily health reporting system.
-As a result, I can safely share my setup here without fearing punishment.
+As a result, I can safely share my setup here without fearing repercussions.
 I hope this article brings you some inspiration for your next automation project.

   [zcp-end]: https://en.wikipedia.org/wiki/Chinese_government_response_to_COVID-19#2022_outbreaks_and_end_of_zero-COVID_policy